For some people, self-confidence seems to come easily and is almost second nature.

 It’s also about being honest and open with those around you.

 If you’re feeling nervous in front of an audience, don’t be afraid to say it.
 Often, being like that will help to create a connection and break the ice.

 Being confident doesn’t mean that you have to be invincible.
 It is about being comfortable with yourself and who you are.

-Visualisation is a proven technique used by Olympic athletes and professional sportspeople the world over.
+Visualization is a proven technique used by Olympic athletes and professional sportspeople the world over.
 It is basically a mental rehearsal.
 You go through a performance or race or event in your mind and let it play out the way you want it to happen in reality.

-You repeat the process again and again every day and experience it as if you have already done or can already do it.
+You repeat the process again and again every day and experience it as if you have already done it, or can already do it.

 It’s a trick that affects the subconscious mind and can even affect our bodies physically, enabling us to achieve our personal goals.
-Check back in at All Sussed later for my post on visualization techniques.

 5. Ditch the negative thoughts